AlekseyDesign/Sudoku/README.md

-# Sudoku made in accordance with the rules of French School 42
+# Sudoku made in accordance with rules of French School 42